Beginners Guide to Peace - Treacherous Roads

 In the United States, we have a “law enforcement” system, not a justice system.
 Very often laws are written by lobbyists for the benefit of corporations, even in industries that are supposedly “regulated” by the government.
 Quite often the supposed lawmakers know little if any about what is actually in the bills they vote on.
-As Nancy Pelosi, the Speaker of the House at the time that the “Affordable Care Act” (aka ObamaCare) was being debated in 2010, famously said, “We have to pass the bill so that you can find out what is in it.”
+As Nancy Pelosi, the Speaker of the House at the time that the “Affordable Care Act” (aka ObamaCare) was being debated in 2010, famously said to her fellow lawmakers, “We have to pass the bill so that you can find out what is in it.”

 Justice should be a means of restoring balance, as much as is humanly possible.
 Obviously certain crimes, such as murder and rape, are irreversible and impossible to mend.
 For acts of aggression such as those, perhaps the best that can be done is to prevent further assaults through incarceration or exile.
 For other types of crime, however, a true justice system would provide for compensation of the victims by the perpetrators.
 Unfortunately this rarely happens as any fines collected from the perpetrators of crime usually go into the “system”.

 What we instead see in the United States, and probably elsewhere, is a legal system where vices such as drug and alcohol use, prostitution and gambling are punished with ferocity while the perpetrators of corporate crimes such as the home mortgage scandal of 2007-2008 go largely unpunished.
 How we got to this present state of affairs is a topic of discussion in the upcoming chapter Losing the Way.